open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

 1. Either login as **root** or elevate to **root** with `sudo -i`

-2. The full hostname of your machine must contain at least two dots.
-Check the full hostname:
+2. Confirm that the full hostname of your machine contains at least two dots:

    ```bash
    hostname